Cyclone Asani: Meteorological history

-During the first week of May, a strong pulse of Madden-Julian Oscillation (MJO) and Equatorial Rossby wave (ERW) prevailed in this basin.
-These two conditions led to a formation, of a cyclonic circulation, over the southern Andaman Sea on May 4.
+During the first week of May, a strong pulse of Madden–Julian oscillation (MJO) and Equatorial Rossby wave (ERW) prevailed in this basin.
+These two conditions led to a formation, of a cyclonic circulation, over the southern Andaman Sea on 4 May.
 At the same day, a Westerly wind burst occurred which resulted in formation of twin cyclones over the Indian Ocean. the southern hemisphere counterpart being Tropical Cyclone Karim and the northern hemisphere counterpart being this cyclonic circulation.
 The United States Joint Typhoon Warning Center (JTWC) followed the suit and designated as Invest 92B on the next day.

-During May 6, under the influence of the disturbance, a low pressure system off the coast of Andaman and Nicobar Islands.
-Subsequently, the JTWC issued its Tropical Cyclone Formation Alert (TCFA), as it had rapidly consolidated its convective structure for the past few hours, along with development a well-defined low-level center.
+During 6 May, under the influence of the disturbance, a low pressure system formed off the coast of Andaman and Nicobar Islands.
+Subsequently, the JTWC issued its Tropical Cyclone Formation Alert (TCFA), as it had rapidly consolidated its convective structure for the past few hours, along with development a well-defined low-level centre.

-Late on May 7, the system became more well-marked low pressure area over the same region.
-At 09:00 UTC, the JTWC initiated advisories on the system and classified it as Tropical Cyclone 02B, while India Meteorological Department (IMD) followed the suit and upgraded it to Depression BOB 03.
-Three hours later, the system was further upgraded to a deep depression status by the IMD, after forming a defined central dense overcast cloud pattern.
-By 00:00 UTC of the next day, the system organized into cyclonic storm and was assigned the named Asani, becoming the first cyclone of the season.
+Late on 7 May, the system developed into a well-marked low pressure area over the same region.
+At 09:00 UTC, the JTWC initiated advisories on the system and classified it as Tropical Cyclone 02B, while India Meteorological Department (IMD) simultaneously designated it as Depression BOB 03.
+Three hours later, the system was further upgraded to a deep depression status by the IMD as it tracked over warm sea surface temperatures of 30–31 C. By 00:00 UTC the next day, the system intensified into cyclonic storm and was assigned the named Asani, becoming the first cyclone of the season.
 Nine hours later, the JTWC upgraded it to a Category 1-equivalent system on the Saffir–Simpson hurricane wind scale (SSHWS).
 At 12:00 UTC, the IMD further upgraded it to a severe cyclonic storm, as the Microwave imaging shows well-organized system.